-The Bonds are being issued in the principal amount of \$19,210,000 (preliminary, subject to change) pursuant to the Constitution and general laws of the State, including Chapter 1207, Texas Government Code, as amended, and an order (the "Bond Order") adopted on June 14, 2021 by the Board, which authorizes the issuance of the Bonds.
+The Bonds are being issued in the principal amount of \$17,625,000 pursuant to the Constitution and general laws of the State, including Chapter 1207, Texas Government Code, as amended, and an order (the "Bond Order") adopted on June 14, 2021 by the Board, which authorizes the issuance of the Bonds.
 As permitted by the provisions of Chapter 1207, the Board, in the Bond Order, delegated the authority to certain District officials, each a "Pricing Officer", to execute a pricing certificate (the "Pricing Certificate") establishing the pricing terms for the Bonds (the Pricing Certificate and the Bond Order are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Pricing Officer on July 28, 2021, which completed the sale of the Bonds.